 How long can lizards breathe underwater?

 Water anoles are incredible little creatures.
-They are small lizards that typically live alongside rivers and are called river anoles.
+These small scuba diving lizards that typically live alongside rivers and are called river anoles.
 Scientists originally thought when they disappeared underwater they were holding their breath.
 But it turns out they were wrong.
-Let’s find out how these little water anoles can survive for up to 15 minutes underwater…
+Let’s find out how these little water anoles can survive for up to 16 minutes underwater

 Scuba diving lizard – the water anole underwater breathing lizard